 If you want to stay in the middle of history, the old town is the perfect address.
 Check the options for hotels in Gamla Stan here and choose the best place to stay in Stockholm.
 If you don’t mind staying a bit far from the action, other two good places to stay in Stockholm are the Clarion Collection Hotel at the Östermalm area, and the stylish Hotel Rival located at Södermalm, the trendiest neighborhood in Stockholm.

 None of these hotels shake your boat?
-No worries choose where to stay in Stockholm using these three websites: Agoda, Hotels.com and Airbnb [sign up here and get some Airbnb credits to use on your next trip].
+No worries choose where to stay in Stockholm using these websites: Agoda, Booking.com and Airbnb [sign up here and get some Airbnb credits to use on your next trip].

 What to do in Stockholm in winter time?